alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

   --i-table path/to/results/directory/feature-table.qza \
   --o-visualization path/to/results/directory/feature-table.qzv
 ```
-Upload to the Qiime2 Viewer and record the number of samples, features, and total frequency (reads) present for this test.
+Upload to the QIIME 2 Viewer and record the number of samples, features, and total frequency (reads) present for this test.
-<br><br>Convert representative sequences Qiime2 artifcat (feature-rep-seqs.qza) into a visualization file (feature-rep-seqs.qzv).
+<br><br>Convert representative sequences QIIME 2 artifcat (feature-rep-seqs.qza) into a visualization file (feature-rep-seqs.qzv).
 ```
 qiime feature-table tabulate-seqs \
   --i-data path/to/results/directory/feature-rep-seqs.qza \
   --o-visualization path/to/results/directory/feature-rep-seqs.qzv
 ```
-Now upload this .qzv file onto the Qiime2 Viewer and record sequence count (features), and sequence length statistics.
+Now upload this .qzv file onto the QIIME 2 Viewer and record sequence count (features), and sequence length statistics.
 Here, you can also download a .fasta file containing the sequence associated with each feature detected if desired, but this is also exported later on.
 <br><br>Convert denoising statistics Qiime artifact (denoising-stats.qza) into visualization file (denoising-stats.qzv)
 ```
 qiime metadata tabulate \